Pavelkv94/Pavelkv94/README.md

 Hello!:fire: I'm Pavel!

-> I'm frontend developer with experience in creating SPA using React, Redux, Typescript.Open to your suggestions. :rocket:
-I'm always looking for ways to improve my professional skills.
-I'm punctual, diligent and result-oriented.
-In my free time I'm practicing on the Codewars, learning English and watching foreign YouTube channels about programming. :rocket:
+> Welcome to my GitHub page!
+As a front-end developer, I'm excited to showcase some of my work and projects here.
+You'll find a variety of repositories showcasing my coding skills and projects that I've worked on.

+Feel free to browse through my projects and don't hesitate to reach out if you have any questions or feedback.
+I'm always looking for ways to improve and learn, so any suggestions are greatly appreciated.

+Thank you for stopping by and I hope you find something interesting here! :rocket:

 ---